Spruce up your aging garden picnic bench with this budget friendly picnic bench upcycling idea.

 Tip: Keep a wet cloth with you.
 That way if you slip and put splodges of colour in the wrong place you can correct it before it’s had a chance to stain.

-Picnic Table Transformation Step 3: A Touch of Gold
+Bench Upcycle Step 3: A Touch of Gold

 I had some gold paint (for metal and wood) in the garage from another project and decided to apply some very thin streaks of it to the painted bench; just enough to pick out some of the grain.
 It really adds a lovely touch of sparkle in the sunshine but isn’t too overbearing on the eye.

+I had so much fun doing this bench upcycle project.
 What upcycling projects are you currently working on in the garden?
 Let us know in the comments below.